Pixel-Services/ptkp/README.md

 # ptkp - Plugin System 🛠️
-Ptkp is a library made for plugin systems.
-It was previously part of the [PTK (Pixel Tool Kit)](https://github.com/Pixel-Services/PixelToolkit) library, but has been separated into its own library for easier use and maintenance.
+Ptkp is a Framework for plugin systems.

 ## Getting Started